IRS Form 8822 Instructions

 Frequently asked questions

 Normally, when taxpayers file income tax returns with a new home mailing address, the IRS will update its taxpayer records accordingly.
-But if you’re in the middle of resolving outstanding tax matters while you move, then you might be better off informing the IRS of an address change by filing this tax form.
+If you’re in the middle of resolving outstanding tax matters while you move, then you might be better off informing the IRS of an address change by filing this tax form.
 If you’re changing both your home and business addresses, you should use Form 8822-B to update your new business location.

 You cannot file this form electronically.
 You must file Form 8822 by mail to the appropriate IRS Service Center.
 The IRS mailing address depends on whether you’re filing Forms 706 or 709, and where your old home address used to be.